-One example is real-valued non-volume preserving transformation (real NVP) \citep{dinh2017density}, which introduces block-triangular coupling layers to ensure tractable computation of the Jacobian determinant.
+where $J_f(x) = \frac{\partial f}{\partial x}$ is the Jacobian matrix of the transformation.
+One example is the real-valued non-volume preserving transformation (real NVP) \citep{dinh2017density}, which introduces block-triangular coupling layers to ensure tractable computation of the Jacobian determinant.
 In each layer, the input is split into two subsets, where one subset remains unchanged while the other is transformed conditionally.
 Specifically, affine transformations of the form